In the emergency preparedness and survival world, there is always a lot of talk about bags, especially bug out and get home bags.

 The Gamut is just as much about success at work as it is about success in the face of disaster.
 The main compartment is deep and well organized.
 This bag is built for internal organization.
 The zippered side compartmental pockets of the Gamut also add another level of organization to a bag that is already outfitted with lots of options.

 The front panel is a quick deployment option that can be just as effective for flashlights, weapons and emergency supplies as it can be for snacks for the kids or other items you might need on the daily, in a hurry.

 Like all of the Vertx products, you are dealing with a bag that has been well thought out with both functionality and readiness in mind.

-The back of the gamut is padded with breathable foam that both conforms to your back and allows the air to flow through.
+The back of the gamut is padded with breathable foam that will both conform to your back and allow the air to flow through.
 This is such an important feature in terms of comfort.
 You could be wearing this bag for hours under harsh conditions.
 Hydration will be an issue you have to manage.
 A sweat-inducing backpack will cause you to lose more water.

 The straps detach easily but you are also padded for the same reason.
 You will find that this foam makeup gives you more time before chafing, better posture and the ability to carry the bag longer.

 The Gamut by Vertx is designed to carry and be used every single day.
 That is what sets this bag apart from most.
 You see, this is not a camping bag or hiking bag.
 This bag is reinforced to carry the workload each and every day.
 The seams are reinforced as is the internal pocket.